Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Scuff Marks and Heel Dents

 Light scuffs from shoes often wipe away with a damp microfibre cloth.
 Stubborn marks respond to a small amount of wood-floor cleaner on a soft cloth, worked gently in the direction of the grain.
-Dark-finished boards tend to show scuffs more than lighter tones, so felt pads and a no-shoes policy are particularly worthwhile if you have chosen a deep walnut or espresso stain.
+Dark-finished boards tend to show scuffs more than lighter tones, so felt pads and a shoes-off policy are particularly worthwhile if you have chosen a deep walnut or espresso stain.

 Ink, Wine and Tough Stains